Isisaurus/portfolio/src/projects/tech-recruitment-agency-website.md

 - Organize Headers in a sequentially-decending order for a more optimized navigation experience
 - Set browser theme colors based on the page rendered

-The following features implemented would improve the usability and user experience of the website in the future:
+The following list of features target the usability and user experience of the website:

 - Add contact form for companies.
 - Add recruiter responsible for each vacancy.